B2B marketing for software development agencies

 - What is the fastest lever for a dev agency with stalled pipeline?

-- A positioning audit followed by a 90-day content + outbound sprint built around one vertical.
+- A positioning audit followed by a 90-day content and outbound sprint built around one vertical.
 Most stalled agencies are trying to market across 5-7 surfaces with generic messaging; concentrating 90 days of effort around one vertical usually produces more pipeline than the prior six quarters combined.
+The audit identifies which vertical already has the strongest proof in the firm's case study library and the most relevant buyer conversations on record — then aligns the website, outbound sequences, and LinkedIn content around that vertical.
+The sprint is not a rebrand; it is a deliberate narrowing of the marketing surface to create visible signal for one set of buyers.
+Speed matters because every month of generic positioning is a month the shortlist is being built without the firm on it.

 - Do dev agencies need thought leadership?